Perturbations of APS Boundary Conditions for Lorentzian Dirac Operators: Fredholm pairs

-Thus any $z$ in the closure of $\Ran(P_{P'})$ is already in $\Ran(P_{P'})$, i.e. $P_{P'}$ has closed range. \end{proof} Two projections of difference smaller than 1 can always be deformed into each other by a path of projections that does not increase the distance from one endpoint.
-The same can also be done with the Calkin norm instead of the full operator norm: \begin{lemma} Let $(P_0,P_1)$ be a Fredholm pair of projections.
+Two projections of difference smaller than 1 can always be deformed into each other by a~path of projections that does not increase the distance from one endpoint.
+The same can also be done with the Calkin norm instead of the full operator norm. \begin{Lemma} Let $(P_0,P_1)$ be a Fredholm pair of projections.
 Then there is a continuous path of projections $P(t)$ such that $P(0)-P_0$ is compact, $P(1)=P_1$ and

-\end{lemma} \begin{proof} We use the construction of \cite[Propositions 5.3.18 and 5.3.19]{DSW} in order to deform $P$ to a compact perturbation of $S$.
-The path we use is the same as in \cite[Proposition 5.3.19]{DSW}.
-We repeat the construction and check that it satisfies the desired norm bounds.
+\end{Lemma} \begin{proof} We use the construction of \cite[Propositions 5.3.18 and 5.3.19]{DSW} in order to deform $P$ to a~compact perturbation of $S$.
+The path we use is the same as in \cite[Proposition~5.3.19]{DSW}.
+We~repeat the construction and check that it satisfies the desired norm bounds.

 Set $F(x):=1-2x$.
 Given two projections $P_0$ and $P_1$ with $\|P_1-P_0\|<1$, define a path by